rtCamp/wp-menu-custom-fields/README.md

 1. Extract the zip file.
 2. Upload it to the `/wp-content/plugins/` directory in your WordPress installation.
-3. Activate the WP Menu Custom Fields from your Plugins page.
+3. Activate the WP Mega Menu from your Plugins page.

 ## Usage ##
 1. After installing and activating this plugin, goto Appearance -> Menus of your WordPress admin.
 Create a menu if you haven't already and add menu items according to your need.